War of the Third Coalition: Haslach-Jungingen and Elchingen

 At this point in the campaign, the Austrian command staff was in full confusion.
 Ferdinand began to openly oppose Mack's command style and decisions, charging that the latter spent his days writing contradictory orders that left the Austrian army marching back and forth.
-On 13 October, Mack sent two columns out of Ulm in preparation for a breakout to the north: one under General Reisch headed towards Elchingen to secure the bridge there and the other under Werneck went north with most of the heavy artillery.
+On 13 October, Mack sent two columns out of Ulm in preparation for a breakout to the north: one under General Johann Sigismund Riesch headed towards Elchingen to secure the bridge there and the other under Franz von Werneck went north with most of the heavy artillery.
 Ney hurried his corps forward to reestablish contact with Dupont.
 Ney led his troops to the south of Elchingen on the right bank of the Danube and began the attack.
 The field to the side was a partially wooded flood plain, rising steeply to the hill town of Elchingen, which had a wide field of view.
 The French cleared the Austrian pickets and a regiment boldly attacked and captured the abbey at the top of the hill at bayonet point.
 The Austrian cavalry was also defeated and Riesch's infantry fled; Ney was given the title "Duke of Elchingen" for his impressive victory.

 Battle of Ulm

 Other actions took place on the 14th.
 Murat's forces joined Dupont at Albeck just in time to drive off an Austrian attack from Werneck; together Murat and Dupont beat the Austrians to the north in the direction of Heidenheim.
-By night on the 14th, two French corps were stationed in the vicinity of the Austrian encampments at Michelsberg, right outside of Ulm.
+By night on the 14th, two French corps were stationed in the vicinity of the Austrian encampments at Michelsberg, near Ulm.
 Mack was now in a dangerous situation: there was no longer any hope of escaping along the north bank, Marmont and the Imperial Guard were hovering at the outskirts of Ulm to the south of the river, and Soult was moving from Memmingen to prevent the Austrians escaping south to the Tyrol.
 Troubles continued with the Austrian command as Ferdinand overrode the objections of Mack and ordered the evacuation of all cavalry from Ulm, a total of 6,000 troopers.
 Murat's pursuit was so effective, however, that only eleven squadrons joined Werneck at Heidenheim.
 Murat continued his harassment of Werneck and forced him to surrender with 8,000 men at Trochtelfingten on 19 October; Murat also took an entire Austrian field park of 500 vehicles, then swept on towards Neustadt and captured 12,000 Austrians.